1. Inks Lake State Park

-1. Inks Lake State Park boasts 7.5 miles of hiking trails, a sparkling lake, nearly 200 campsites, and a variety of ranger-led programs.
-Just ten minutes down the road from Inks Lake, you can experience one of a variety of cavern tours at Longhorn Cavern State Park.
+Inks Lake State Park boasts 7.5 miles of hiking trails, a sparkling lake, nearly 200 campsites, and a variety of ranger-led programs.
+Just 10 minutes down the road from Inks Lake, you can experience one of a variety of cavern tours at Longhorn Cavern State Park.

-5. Fall may mean cooler temperatures but, let’s face it, it’s still plenty warm for swimming.
-Take advantage of smaller crowds at Blue Hole and Jacob’s Well, Wimberley’s breathtaking natural swimming holes.
+Fall’s cooler temperatures may mark the end of swimming season, but the smaller crowds at Blue Hole Regional Park and Jacob’s Well Natural Area mean you’ll have plenty of room to hike and explore the breathtaking natural scenery.
 Plan your visit for the first Saturday of the month and you can catch the oldest outdoor market in the Texas Hill Country, Wimberley Market Days, while you’re in town.